Author Archive

 Did You Give Up on Short Sales?

-Webcast with Kimberlee Frank on changes in the short sale industry“When you are through changing, you are through.” ~Bruce Barton
+Posted on April 11, 2011 by“When you are through changing, you are through.” ~Bruce Barton

 If you are counting on the past real estate trends and regulations to help you close deals today, that is enough to put you out of business.
 The short sale industry is changing and if you don’t change, your short sales deals will fall apart.
 NO CLOSINGS = NO CA$H. For the past couple years, I have watched the short sale industry change on a monthly basis for Investors and Realtors.
 What worked in the past is not working now; what worked in January 2011 is not working now.
 Since I am a Real Estate Broker and an Investor, I have had to watch with a keen eye in order to adapt quickly and successfully to the changes.